christopherAlberts/Captains-Log/README.md

 4. Once the variables are edited correctly, all thats left is for us to make the **_Captains_Log.py_** an executable.
 The following link describes how to do this: https://www.pyinstaller.org/

 5. You can now take the new **_Captains_Log.exe_** and put it in your systems startup file.
-This will ensure that each time your computer boots up, the program will be execute and generate a log, which will be placed in the log file.
+This will ensure that each time your computer boots up, the program will be execute and generate a log, which will be placed in the log folder.
 To open the startup folder, bring up the Run box, type in **shell:common startup** and hit Enter.

 ## How It Works: ##